Rlemus93/random-quote-generator/README.md

-# random-quote-generator
+# random-quote-generator and Random-Verse-generator
-## this project will generate a random quote
+## this project will generate a random quote/random bible verse
-## button will generate a new quote.
+## button will generate a new quote/verse.